Jo Harding (BACP, UKCP, MA Integrative Psychotherapy and Counselling)

 Qualifications and Training:

-- I am a registered member of the BACP (British Association for Counselling and Psychotherapy).
+- I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and UKCP (UK Council for Psychotherapy)

 Areas of counselling I deal with